The following is a representative list of some of our past successes:

 Lead and Cadmium in Jewelry:

-Environmental enforcement actions originally co-litigated with the California Attorney General that have resulted in commitments by hundreds of major retailers, importers and manufacturers of costume jewelry to significantly reduce the levels of lead and cadmium in their jewelery.
+Environmental enforcement actions originally co-litigated with the California Attorney General that have resulted in commitments by hundreds of major retailers, importers and manufacturers of costume jewelry to significantly reduce the levels of lead and cadmium in their jewelry.
 This case also lead directly to California’s landmark lead in jewelry statute, which was itself a precursor to passage of the federal Consumer Product Safety Improvement Act.

 Blue Shield Mid-Year Cost Increases: